 This article may contain affiliate links that provide commission on purchases you make at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 Dinner at the refuge was a communal event.
-We sat down at long tables with all the other guests in the pretty dining rooms.
-It sported traditional wooden beams and a beautiful old blue and white tiled stove.
+We sat down at long tables with other guests in the dining rooms, with its traditional wooden beams and old blue and white tiled stove.

 Over dinner we chatted to a Japanese couple who looked super fit.
-Not surprising since it turned out that they had just run the TMB Ultra-marathon.
-They ran courses of 17hrs and 30 hrs each carrying only 3-4 kg rucksacks.
-This event is only for the elite endurance runners.
+Not surprisingly, it turned out that they had just run the TMB Ultra-marathon.
+They ran the course in 17hrs and 30 minutes, carrying only 3-4 kg rucksacks.
+This event is only for the elite endurance runners!

-Over dinner Julia and I planned our route for the following year when we would finish the TMB.
-We deliberated on which routes to take and the refuges where we wanted to stay.
-We speculated on where we might expect snow even in summer.
+Over dinner we planned our route for the following year when we would finish the TMB.
+Deliberating which routes to take, we speculated where we might find snow, even in summer.

 At the front of the refuge, the sun slowly dipped below the mountains.
 Soon only the peak of Mont Blanc was lit up in glowing orange.